zranger1/PixelblazePatterns/README.md

 10. **Random Wipe** - random color wipe
 11. **Springy Theater** - theater style chaser lights that also change distance.

-## darkbolt.js
-Fires an accelerating bolt of darkness down a colored strip.
-A nice effect on long linear strips.
-There are sliders to control background color, bolt size, speed and direction.

-## badfluorescent.js
-A Totally Accurate Simulation of a failing fluorescent tube.
-Features dim, flickering ends, periodic arc failure, odd color changes...
-Will remind you why LEDs are better!
-This is part of my complete technological overkill bathroom mirror lighting system, which reproduces the colors of several different light sources.
-It um, sorta snuck in there, and insists on running every April 1.

 ## cellularautomata1d.js
 Renders elementary cellular automata as described by https://mathworld.wolfram.com/ElementaryCellularAutomaton.html